yasiSriLanka/Film-Type-Proposal-09.2023/README.md

 ## Business Understanding

 Our key stakeholder is the head of the new movie studio.
-The main question we explored was: Which factors have the strongest significance in relation to a movie's return on investment?
+The main question we explored was: Which factors have the strongest significance in relation to a movie's profitability?

 ## Data Understanding and Analysis